 Our first session (the intake) will be 90 minutes long.
 Each session afterwards typically lasts 50 minutes.
 I also offer longer sessions (90-120 minutes) if you need more time.

-I recommend consistent weekly or biweekly sessions, so we can get to know each other and build momentum.
+My clients find the most success with consistent weekly or biweekly sessions, so we can get to know each other and build momentum.
 We’ll talk about how to make this work for you.

 I have all your payment information ahead of time, so there’s no awkward swiping at the end of each session.
 My dog, Tank, is a certified therapy dog and attends most sessions.